exasol/spark-connector/doc/user_guide/user_guide.md

 ## Prerequisite

-To use the connector, you will need running Exasol cluster with a version `7.1` or above.
-Similarly, you will need a Spark cluster running with a version `2.4.1` or later.
+To use the connector, you will need a running Exasol cluster with version `7.1` or above.
+Similarly, you will need a Spark cluster running with version `2.4.1` or later.
 We also support earlier versions of Spark runtime, for that please check out the releases page for corresponding connector version.

 ### JDBC